 Click the same Add button again and create another Community Name called “Private”, but this time make the Rights “READ WRITE”.

 Now we will tell the SNMP service who to accept packets from.
 With the “Accept SNMP packets from these hosts” radio button selected, click on the lower Add button now and enter 127.0.0.1 as the IP address.
 This is the localhost so the SNMP service will only be listening to this server we are working on.
-Click Add, Apply, and OK to close the properties of the SMTP service.
+Click Add and then Apply.

 With this done, go to the Traps tab in SNMP Service properties.
 You will have to type directly into the drop-down list because it doesn’t populate itself.
 Type “public” and now the “Add to list” button will be clickable.
 Click it.
 The drop-down list now has an entry for “public”.
 Click the “Add” button lower down the Traps tab and enter 127.0.0.1 and then click the Add button.